CITCOM-project/causcumber/README.md

 ## Proposed Causcumber workflow
-Starting from a *causal question* about a particular unit of a computational model:
 1. Create a `.feature` file specifying desired causal properties as scenarios in Gherkin language
 2. Transform each scenario into a causal question
 3. Infer a causal DAG baseline from each scenario - the user may need to correct this